 I feed my dogs baked carrots, steamed carrots, raw carrots, boiled carrots, and even frozen carrots.
 Why?
 Because my dogs are crazy about carrots and I can easily find carrots at any supermarket or any market.
 These roots vegetables are everywhere and at a low cost.
 Don’t forget to wash the carrots before you give them to your dog.
 I usually peel them.
 Yet, I peel every fruit that I give them too.
 Even if you buy organic fruits and vegetables, it’s better to wash them rigorously or peel them.

 Carrots for dogs.
 Cooked carrots or raw carrots?

 Some may say that it’s better to cook carrots before you give them to your dog, some say raw is better.
 I think this depends on your dog and on your personal decision.
 I give them both.
 I can make a stew for dogs where I can add some carrots, or simply steam a carrot together with some other vegetables such as peas.
 I even feed them raw carrots or shred some on top of my Siberian huskies’ dog food.
 In the end, it doesn’t matter that much if you choose to feed your dog raw carrots or cooked carrots.
 Either way, you can’t go wrong with carrots.

 Carrots are affordable and nutritious doggy treats and healthy addition to their diet.
 During the training sessions, some carrots cubes are perfect for rewarding good behavior.
-Compared to biscuits or other salty and fatty store-bought treats, carrots or other vegetables are low calorie, healthier, and can also help cleaning your husky’s teeth.
+Compared to biscuits or other salty and fatty store-bought treats, carrots or other vegetables are low calorie, healthier, and can also help clean your husky’s teeth.